We invite individual journalists and small media organisations to apply for a micro-grant.

 In July 2020, we kicked start our initiative for a European Pavilion with brainstorm meeting that brought together a group of curators, artists, and foundation representatives.
 The meeting was part of an exploratory process in which we gathered different perspectives and interests, and reflected on whether the creation of a European Pavilion in a completely ‘new’ way is a significant symbol of a positive European sentiment and solidarity.

-We publish various newsletters to keep you updated on all things ECF, and beyond.
+We publish various newsletters to keep you updated on all things European Cultural Foundation, and beyond.

 What a strange year it has been in Europe.
 On the one hand, we have been closer together than ever before.
 From Finland to France, Poland to Germany: in one fell swoop, citizens of countries across the continent experienced how drastically a pandemic can change day-to-day life.
 Travel restrictions and border controls have divided us to a degree we haven’t experienced in a very long time.
 Even during the summer holidays, it wasn’t easy or sometimes even possible to meet up to talk about life in the midst of the global pandemic.
 When, if not now, should Europe come together for a conversation?

 European Cultural Foundation, Fondazione CRC and Fondazione CRT invited organisations from the Piedmont (Cuneo province in particular) and the Aosta Valley to apply for the third round of the European Culture of Solidarity Fund.
 Set up at the beginning of the pandemic crisis, the fund continues to support imaginative cultural initiatives that reinforce European solidarity and the idea of Europe as a shared public space.This round is now closed.
 We thank you for your applications.